 The 20 year-out and 10 year-out studies are primarily economic studies with limited reliability screening performed.
 The near-term studies are reliability-based studies.
 In 2010, the ITP20 study was performed over a 12 month period.
-Similarly, in 2011 the 10 year-out study was performed over a 12 month period.
+In 2011, the ITP10 study was conducted over a 12 month period.
 Beginning in 2012 the ITP20 and ITP10 studies will be performed over an 18 month period as illustrated in Figure 3.

-The SPP specifically creates the powerflow models from the data submitted by its members and customers.
+The SPP specifically creates the power flow models from the data submitted by its members and customers.
 SPP then considers all sold firm transmission service and then models the region for the next 6-7 years.
-Powerflow contingency studies are done and some stability studies to evaluate the regions performance over the planning horizon.
-Should improvements be necessary, the SPP will provide Notices To Construct (NTC) for facilities to meet the planning criteria.
+Power flow contingency studies are done and some stability studies to evaluate the regions performance over the planning horizon.
+Should improvements be necessary, the SPP will provide Notices to Construct (NTC) for facilities to meet the planning criteria.